saramekhoukhe/ece-webtech-mekhoukhe-menguellati-almalki/README.md

 * New comment creation
   *Refresh page after creation: 10/10*
 * Resource access control
   * Only authenticated users can create articles and comments.
-A user must only gain access to the articles or comments he created.
-The APIs must return the appropriate lists of article for the authenticated user, so 7/10*
+A user can only access to the articles he created.
+The APIs return the appropriate lists of article for the authenticated user, so 7/10*
 * Article modification
   *user can modify his article: 10/10*
 * Article removal